dcrebbin/meta-vision-api/README.md

 4. Add any api keys you want to use in the extension: the API settings tab has more information on how to get them

+5. Sigin into your alt Facebook account and head to [facebook.com/messages/t](https://www.facebook.com/messages/t) and start monitoring the conversation

 ## Hey Meta Send a Photo/Message to **\_\_\_\_\_**

 Before we setup our extension we're going to trick the Meta Glasses into allowing us to send a message to (nearly) any name e.g: "Hey Meta send a message to ChatGPT".